Once Netanyahu's greatest rival, Israel's Gantz is down, if not out | Politics

 Once Netanyahu's greatest rival, Israel's Gantz is down, if not out

 Benny Gantz, the former general who came close to ending Prime Minister Benjamin Netanyahu's long dominance of Israeli politics, is finding his star is fading fast as a new rival from the right emerges as a challenge in an election set for March.
-With his centrist Blue and White party on the verge of demise, Gantz has said he will press on and bring Netanyahu's more than decade-old reign to an end.
+With his centrist Blue and White party on the verge of demise, Gantz has pledged to press on and bring Netanyahu's more than decade-long reign to an end.

 ALSO READ